 Intellectual Property

-Get a moral rights consent drafted with legal input on attribution, edits, ownership and reuse of creative work.
+We draft a moral rights consent with legal input on attribution, edits, ownership and reuse, ensuring your creative work can be used as needed.

 20,000+ UK businesses helped